NerdHamel/kubernetes/monitoring_new/README.md

 > Please note, at the beginneing we will use the TSDB available with prometheus.

-We are aiming to use `kube-state-metrics` to monitor pods, services and deployment and `Node-exporter` to monitor nodes system metrics.
+We are using `kube-state-metrics` to monitor pods, services and deployment and `Node-exporter` to monitor nodes system metrics.
 Though `Kube-state-metrics` can provide some metrics about kubernetes node too, but its better to use `node-exporter` for more information.

-To monitor some core metrics we use a service called `service-monitoring`.
+To monitor some core metrics of product, we use a service called `service-monitoring`.
 This will give you more clear overview about the product performance.

 ## Prerequisites

-Before installing core monitoring infrastructure we need to make sure that all the metrics are up properly.
+Before installing core monitoring infrastructure we need to make sure that all the necessary metrics are up properly.
 For that we need to setup the following components

 1. Kube-state-metrics
 2. Node-exporter